 If you pay an employee their regular and supplemental wages together, tax withholding is a bit easier.

-For example, your single employee with 0 withholding allowances earns $605 per week.
+Let’s say you have an employee with a pre-2020 Form W-4, meaning they could claim allowances.
+Your single employee with 0 withholding allowances earns $605 per week.
 You give them a $300 bonus, bumping them into a new tax bracket.
 After adding their regular wages and supplemental wages, you look for the tax bracket that contains $905 ($900 through $910).
 Withhold $105 for federal income tax for this pay period.

 If you pay an employee their supplemental wages separately from their regular wages, you will need to go a step further.